|

 So

-that's why it fair to ask any
+that's why it's fair to ask any

 employee, of any company, what the

-the difference between a happy or
+owner's core beliefs are.
+The difference between a happy

 So